 Above: In a kitchen by Murphy Burnham & Buttrick, the architects used a very fine brush-finished stainless.
 While pleasing to the eye, the finish requires regular maintenance—the owners apply an aerosol stainless steel cleaner with a cotton cloth—to keep it fingerprint-free and polished.
 Take a tour and hear from the architects about The Twice-Designed New York Loft.
 Photograph by Ty Cole.

 Not a budget choice, stainless steel countertops run between $75 and $150 per square foot installed.
 Prices vary depending on site-specific needs, the level of customization, your location, and the gauge of the stainless sheeting used.
 This is comparable to quality natural stone counters and more expensive than butcher block.

-Above: For an affordable compact kitchen in her own guest quarters in Brooklyn, architect Elizabeth Roberts sourced a stainless countertop from a Bowery restaurant supply store and paired it with Ikea Applad Cabinets.
+Above: For an affordable compact kitchen in her own guest quarters in Brooklyn, architect Elizabeth Roberts sourced a stainless countertop from a Bowery restaurant supply store and paired it with Ikea Applad Cabinets (no longer available).
 See the full project on pages 76-91 of the Remodelista Book.
 Photograph by Matthew Williams for Remodelista.

 Stainless Steel Countertop Recap

 - Heat resistant—a great choice next to stoves.